 When we are at the lake, we love to relax on the deck in rocking chairs or on the dock in Adirondack chairs.
-My preferred way to relax is with my feet up, so for this month’s summer themed Power Tool Challenge, I built two DIY footstools that we can use either on the deck or dock.
+My preferred way to relax is with my feet up, so these DIY footstools will get a lot of use on both our deck or dock.

 Instead of designing my own footstool, I followed these plans from Ana White.
 This is the second time that I’ve followed woodworking plans, last month I followed these to make a DIY 2×4 Bench, and slowly but surely, I’m starting to understand woodworking lingo.

 I’m thrilled with my DIY Footstools and look forward to using them all summer.

 Making these two footstools was relatively easy and only took a few hours.

 Finishing them with stain and several coats of polyurethane took longer than the construction.

 (List is for one stool.)

 I made two footstools, so note that I have double the wood needed and four cup pulls.

 Building the Footstool